SINNED0221/Pseudo-Code-Interpreter/README.md

     ABC

 #### Script Mode
-They are several ways you can execute a pseudo code script, notice that only files with the extension `.pseu` will be accepted.
+There are several ways you can execute a pseudo code script, notice that only files with the extension `.pseu` will be accepted.
 ###### Drag and Drop
 Simply drag and drop the `.pseu` file to `PseudoCodeInterpreter.exe` to execute the script.
 ###### Open with